Canon 20D vs Nikon D300

 Both the 20D and the D300 have been discontinued, but can regularly be found used on eBay.
 The 20D was replaced by the Canon 30D, while the D300 was followed by the Nikon D300S.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 20D vs Nikon D300

 So how do things add up?
 Is there a clear favorite between the Canon 20D and the Nikon D300?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.